Parallel-in-Time/pyParareal/README.md

 However, to use all functionality, you will also need a working installation of the [Dedalus software](https://dedalus-project.readthedocs.io/en/latest/pages/installation.html).

-How can I reproduce Figures from the above publication?
+How can I reproduce Figures from the paper "Wave propagation characteristics of Parareal"?
 -----------------

  - Fig. 1 and Fig. 2 --> scripts/plot_svd_vs_dt.py